Tuesday, December 29, 2020

 The sub-committees of the Victorian Committee to plan the visit of the British Association for the Advancement of Science.

-The Victorian Committee formed a number of sub-committees, the members of which were a 'Who's Who' of Victorian society, government and the scientific world.
-Of particular interest to us is that Civil Engineer, John Monash was in the Executive and Scientific Committee and Carlo's fellow Italian immigrant, Pietro Baracchi, the Government Astronomer was also on the Scientific sub-committee.
-Carlo was on the Excursions Committee.
 The visit of members of the British Association for the Advancement of Science was a success.
-In the end the party consisted of 350 members, who arrived in Perth, then made their way to Adelaide, Melbourne, Sydney and afterwards to either Brisbane or New Zealand (3).
-They arrived in Melbourne on August 13, 1914 (4) nine days after World War One was declared.
-You can read about some of the activities and lectures that took place in Melbourne, here and here (5).
+In the end the party consisted of 350 members, who arrived in Perth, then made their way to Adelaide, Melbourne, Sydney and afterwards to either Brisbane or New Zealand (4).
+They arrived in Melbourne on August 13, 1914 (5) nine days after World War One was declared.
+You can read about some of the activities and lectures that took place in Melbourne, here and here (6).

 A special map of Melbourne was produced for the delegates showing landmarks such as Hotels, the University, the Public Library, Flinders Street and Spencer Street Railway Stations and the Government Offices at 2 Treasury Place, East Melbourne where Carlo's office was located.